sagemathinc/cocalc/src/dev/docker/README.md

 Refresh your browser, and then you should see an "Admin edit..." button in any project's settings.

+## Your data

+If you started the container as above, there will be a directory ~/smc on your host computer that contains **all** data and files related to your projects and users -- go ahead and verify that it is there before ugrading.
+It might look like this:

+    Williams-MacBook-Pro:~ wstein$ ls smc
+    be889c14-dc96-4538-989b-4117ffe84148	rethinkdb    conf

+The directory `rethinkdb` contains the database files, so all projects, users, file editing history, etc.  The directory conf contains some secrets and log files.
+There will also be one directory (like `be889c14-dc96-4538-989b-4117ffe84148`) for each project that is created.

+## Upgrade

+To get the newest image, do this (which will take some time):

+    docker pull  sagemathinc/sagemathcloud

+Once done, you can delete and recreate your smc container.
+This will not delete any of your project or user data, which you confirmed above is in ~/smc.

+    docker stop smc
+    docker rm smc
+    docker run --name=smc -d -v ~/smc:/projects -p 80:80 -p 443:443 sagemathinc/sagemathcloud

 ## Build

+This section is for SageMathCloud developers.

 Build the image